timrchavez/zuul-build-viz/README.md

 Zuul Build Visualizations
 =========================

-This tool parses the zuul.log file, looking for events related to a specific changeset (that you specify) and when they happen.
-Using this data, a chart is created depicting the transition time between events.
-These charts can give us a very nice picture of where all the time is spent during a build, including insights into interesting behavior (such as a job being rescheduled or an abnormally long wait time between the time a job is submitted and when it starts to build).
+This is a build profiling which parses the zuul.log file for build event information related to a specific changeset build.
+While looking at the aggregate times of such events can be useful, so to can profiling a single build.
+Often times a user of the CI system wants to know where all the time is going for a particular build.
+While it cannot show the user the complete story, it can nicely summarize it.
+It can also be useful to an operator or admin looking into specific performance issues.

 To get a better idea of what I'm talking about, check out this sample chart: